 We know there has been a lot of confusion in the quickly evolving rules and regulations in the drone industry.

-To help clarify these rules and regulations, we retained the services of Dr. Ryan Gibson to create this guide to flying drones in Illinois and Chicago.
+To help clarify these rules and regulations, we created this guide to flying drones in Illinois and Chicago.

 As a professional drone services company with headquarters in Chicago, we believe first and foremost in conducting safe and legal drone operations.